Incontinence and dementia care

 Their first priority is to ensure the home environment is safe for their client.
 They are committed to a long-term relationship – many have had the same clients for years.
-Having a Care Worker who the person with dementia is familiar with, is reassuring and allows them to build a bond.
+Having a support worker with whom the person with dementia is familiar, is reassuring and allows them to build a bond.

 - Create a safe, comfortable home environment in which to remain in a familiar setting and avoid agitation

 - Reduce the risks of falls and other injuries through dedicated supervision.
-Care Workers are available 24/7 to ensure safety even in the event of wandering, sundowning or other events
+Support workers are available 24/7 to ensure safety even in the event of wandering, sundowning or other events

 - Provide the necessary social interactions to keep their clients’ minds sharp.